Journal Club Guidelines

 - Present important findings

-- Discuss authors' conclusions and whether the data support it
+- Discuss authors' conclusions and whether the data supports it

 - Put conclusions in context of future research